SAP-samples/upscale-commerce-custom-component/projects/sample-native-extension/README.md

 3. Access the project root in terminal and run "npm install"
  > NOTE: There is a known issue with NPM 7's handling of peer-deps.
 If using 7 run "npm install --legacy-peer-deps"

-4. Add the library module to your application:

-    Open the file "src/app/core/extension.module.ts" in your ide/text editor Add the following to the first list of imports:

-    ```
-    import { UpscaleExtensionModule } from 'sample-native-extension';

-    // Add Native Extension Modules here
-    const modules = [
-      UpscaleExtensionModule
-    ];
-    ```

-5. Access the application via localhost:4200.
+4. Access the application via localhost:4200.
     - Eagerly loaded services from the Native Extension should be running.
     - Components registered in the Native Extension, and configured to your Experience, should be visible/